SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Introduction

-As one major technique to protect the copyright of a given model, model watermarking~\cite{LHZG19,JCCP21} inserts a secret watermark pattern into the model.
-The ownership of the model can then be claimed if similar or exactly the same pattern is successfully extracted from the model.
-Recent studies on model watermarking mainly focus on the classifier that targeted a specific task~\cite{ABCPK18,ZGJWSHM18,JCCP21}.
-Meanwhile, compared to classifiers, watermarking SSL pre-trained encoders may face several intrinsic challenges.
-First, model watermarking against the classifier usually needs to specify a target class before being executed, while the SSL pre-trained encoder does not have such information.
-Second, downstream tasks for SSL pre-trained encoders are flexible, which challenges the traditional model watermarking scheme that is only suitable for one specific downstream task.
-To the best of our knowledge, no watermarking schemes have been proposed for SSL pre-trained encoders.
+As one major technique to protect the machine learning model's copyright, model watermarking~\cite{LHZG19, JCCP21} inserts a secret pattern into the model.
+Then, the ownership can be claimed if a similar or the same pattern is successfully extracted from the model.
+Recent studies on model watermarking mainly focus on the classifier that targeted a specific task~\cite{ABCPK18, ZGJWSHM18, JCCP21}.
+However, watermarking SSL encoders may face several intrinsic challenges.
+First, model watermarking against the classifier usually needs to specify a target class, while the SSL encoder does not have such information.
+Second, downstream tasks for SSL encoders are flexible, which challenges the traditional model watermarking scheme that is only suitable for one specific downstream task.
+Therefore, a new watermarking scheme should be designed to overcome those challenges to protect the copyright of SSL encoders.
+To the best of our knowledge, this has been left largely unstudied.

-\mypara{Our Work} In this paper, we first quantify the copyright breaching threat against SSL pre-trained encoder through the lens of model stealing attacks.
-Then, we introduce \SSLGuard, the first watermarking algorithm for the SSL pre-trained encoders to protect their copyright.
-Note that in this work, we consider the image encoder.
+\mypara{Our Work} In this paper, we first quantify the copyright breaching threat against SSL encoders through the lens of model stealing attacks.
+Then, we introduce \SSLGuard, the first watermarking scheme for the SSL encoders to protect their copyrights.
+Note that in this work, we consider image encoders only.